benitomartin/de-hotel-reviews/README.md

     conda install -c conda-forge terraform
     ```

 Each project folder contains a **README.md** file with instructions about how to run the code.
 I highly recommend creating a virtual environment for each one.
-Additionally, please note that an **GCP Account**, credentials, and proper **IAM** roles are necessary for the scripts to function correctly.
+Additionally, please note that a **GCP Account**, credentials, and proper **IAM** roles are necessary for the scripts to function correctly.
 The following IAM Roles have been used for this project:

 * BigQuery Admin
 * BigQuery Data Editor